kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 Check procedure:
 1. Filter by `operation_code` or `status`.
 2. Check `payload` (input parameters) and `result` (outcome).
-3. For batch operations, compare the volume of processed records with the expectation.
+3. For batch operations, compare the number of processed records against the expectation.

 Available action:
-- uploading selected records to CSV.
+- exporting selected records to CSV.

 ## Typical tasks in the administrative panel

-### It is necessary to check whether the user has signed consent on a specific form
+### You need to check whether a user has signed consent on a specific form

 1. Open `ConsentRecord`.
-2. Find a user.
+2. Find the user.
 3. Filter by `purpose` and `document`.
 4. Make sure the status is `current`.
 5. Check `confirmation_method`.

-### We need to understand why the signature does not appear on the form.
+### You need to understand why the signature does not appear on the form

-1. In `ConsentRecord` check if there is a current entry for the stream.
+1. In `ConsentRecord`, check whether there is a current record for the stream.
 2. In `ConsentEvent`, check the latest events and the reason for rejection/blocking.
-3. If using a paper outline, check `VerifiedConsentSubmission` and `VerifiedConsentArtifact`.
+3. If using a paper flow, check `VerifiedConsentSubmission` and `VerifiedConsentArtifact`.
 4. In `ConsentModuleOperationAuditLog`, check for service operation errors.

-### We need to check the mass transfer of the flow for paper confirmation
+### You need to verify the bulk transition of a flow to paper confirmation

 1. Open `ConsentModuleOperationAuditLog`.
-2. Find the transition operations by `operation_code` from the verified loop.
+2. Find the transition operations by `operation_code` from the verified flow.
-3. Check `changed_records` and the number of processed packets.
+3. Check `changed_records` and the number of processed batches.
-4. Additionally, check the selection of subjects in `ConsentRecord` for the desired thread.
+4. Additionally, check the selection of subjects in `ConsentRecord` for the desired stream.

-## Additional paper outline menus
+## Additional paper flow menus

 These entities are available when the application is connected `django_consent_152fz.verified_consents`.